ZEISS-PiWeb/PiWeb-Formplots/docs/Plots/Defect.md

 * `Size:` The size of the image or volume from which the defect positions and sizes originate from.
 PiWeb **will not** assume this size from any provided image or volume that is used in the report.
 We suggest to enter the size in voxels or pixels.

-* `VoxelSize:` The voxel size defaults to 1 in each dimension of not set.
+* `VoxelSize:` The voxel size defaults to 1 in each dimension if not set.
 We need this to create a discrete rasterization of the voxel data for some visualizations in PiWeb.

 * `ElementSystem:` Describes the transformation from real coordinates to your defect and voxel coordinates.
 We need this information to display the defects in a CAD model.